 Email: you can email email@example.com to order your repeat perscription.

-Please allow one week for your prescription to be ready for collection.
+Please allow 3 working days for your prescription to be ready for collection.

 Prescribing of Health Supplements and Medications

 NHS Bromley Clinical Commissioning Group (Bromley CCG) is committed to delivering best value by ensuring that we use our resources well.
 Therefore to help us to support the cost effective, evidence based use of medicines, NHS Bromley CCG no longer supports the routine prescribing of health supplements and medications that can be bought over the counter for self-limiting, short-term illnesses and minor conditions.
 This includes:

 - Analgesic/pain relief treatment (short term pain, fever, headache, muscle/joint injury, infrequent migraine)

 - Anti-fungal treatment (athlete’s foot, oral and vaginal thrush, ring worm, dandruff)

 - Antiseptic creams and treatment for minor burns and scalds